mulesoft/pdk-custom-policy-examples/agent-policies/README.md

 Set of policies that enable support for MCP and A2A processing.

 ## How to use?
-Navigate to each policy and follow each policy instruction on how to publish and test
+Refer to each policy for specific instructions on how to publish and test.